faizanxmulla/sql-portfolio/datalemur-solutions/README.md

 </p>

 ## Description
-The compiled solutions encompass all SQL questions, ranging from `Easy` to `Hard`, on [DataLemur](https://datalemur.com/questions).
+The compiled solutions encompass all SQL questions, ranging from `Easy` to `Hard`, on [DataLemur](https://datalemur.com/questions?category=SQL).
 These solutions were executed on the integrated PostgreSQL environment.

 #### NOTE : *Referral code*

-Get access to `bonus content and exclusive prizes` for `both` of us by signing-up, followed by email verification using this [referral code link.](https://datalemur.com?referralCode=i4hQy31f)
+Get access to `bonus content and exclusive prizes` for `BOTH` of us by signing-up, followed by email verification using this [referral code link.](https://datalemur.com?referralCode=i4hQy31f)